ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-08-20-exploring-swimming-lakes-in-germany.md

 The water wasn't as clear as the water of Liepnitzsee but it was still great for swimming.

-I didn't even drive more than five kilometers until I spotted another lake that forced me to stop again:
+I didn't even drive than five kilometers until I spotted another lake that forced me to stop again:

 ![Salchowsee](/assets/images/IMG_8975.jpg)